USEPA/CMAQ/CCTM/src/phot/inline/Tab_PR_description.md

 *Description* This pull request attempts to accomplish the below goals regarding the optical properties used in the the inline option for calculating photolysis frequencies.

 1. Add a new method for determining the optical properties.
 The new method should better match properties determined by solving Mie Scattering Theory for spherical particles than the default method (FastOptics) but produce comparable model runtimes.
 2. Simplify how the model runtime options set how aerosol optical properties are calculated.
-The change should condense the multiple option currently used in one option.
+The change combines the two options currently used in one option.
 3. Change the contents in the photolysis diagnostic files one and three.
 The change intends to add a way evaluate the optical propertes against observations or theory.

 *Significant:* The Pull Request induces a new option for aerosol optics properties for calculating photolysis frequencies.
 The method better matches solving Mie Scattering Theory for uniformly mixed spherical aerosols but has a lower computational cost.